Hellen Asamo: Early life and education

-In 1992-1997, she served as a teacher at Nakatunya Primary School.
+In 1992–1997, Asamo served as a teacher at Nakatunya Primary School.
 In 1997, she joined a Moroto KDA Primary School as a teacher and later served at the same school as the deputy head teacher between 1998 and 2000.
 She joined NUDIPU (National Union of Disabled Persons of Uganda) between 2002 and 2003 and worked as the Ag. executive director.
-In 1990-1992, she served as a teacher at Soroti Primary School.
+In 1990–1992, she served as a teacher at Soroti Primary School.
 From 2000 to 2003, she joined Moroto Army School and was employed as the deputy head teacher.
 From 2003 to 2011, she was the deputy executive director/head of programmes at NUDIPU.

 Political career

-From 2013 to date, she has worked as the vice chairperson Equal Opportunities Committee at the Parliament of Uganda.
+From 2013 to date, Asamo has worked as the vice chairperson Equal Opportunities Committee at the Parliament of Uganda.
 She served as the member of Parliament at the Parliament of Uganda from 2011 to 2021 in the ninth and tenth Parliaments of Uganda.

 At the Parliament of Uganda, she served on additional role as the vice chairperson on the Committee on Equal Opportunities, and as a member of the Committee on Gender Labour and Social Development and Appointments Committee.

 She tabled a resolution of the NRM Parliamentary Caucus to have President Museveni as an unopposed flagbearer for the party in 2021 elections.
 Hellen cited that her main reason for endorsing Museveni as a sole candidature was to consolidate his achievements on peace and stability by moving the country towards prosperity, industrialization, and stabilization of the economy.

 She is also the member of Uganda Women Parliamentary Association of the 10th Parliament of Uganda.